 The offical Stack Overflow data dump contains different versions of entire posts, but does not contain information on a more fine-grained level.
 In particular, it is not trivial to extract different versions of the same code snippet from the post history to analyze its evolution.
 To be able to analyze the evolution of Stack Overflow posts in detail, we built the open dataset SOTorrent.

-SOTorrent is based on data from the official Stack Overflow data dump and the Google BigQuery GitHub dataset.
+SOTorrent is based on data from the official Stack Overflow data dump and the Google BigQuery GitHub dataset (information about included projects can be found here).
 It provides access to the version history of Stack Overflow content at the level of whole posts and individual post blocks.
 A post block can either be a text or a code block, depending on how the author formatted the content (see example below).
 Beside providing access to the version history, the dataset links Stack Overflow posts to external resources in two ways: (1) by extracting linked URLs from text blocks of Stack Overflow posts and (2) by providing a table with links to SO posts found in the source code of GitHub projects.

 To illustrate how one can use SOTorrent to analyze the evolution of Stack Overflow posts, we investigate one of the most popular Java answers on Stack Overflow, which is aioobe’s answer to the question How to convert byte size into human readable format in java?.
 The following SQL queries are tested on a MySQL 5.7 database with SOTorrent 2018-02-16.
-Please note that the SOTorrent-specific IDs (e.g., PostVersionId or PostBlockVersionId) may differ between different SOTorrent versions, but the IDs from the offical data dump (e.g., PostId or PostHistoryId) are stable.
-The BigQuery versions of the queries can be found here.
+Please note that the SOTorrent-specific IDs (e.g., PostVersionId or PostBlockVersionId) may differ between different SOTorrent versions, but the IDs from the official data dump (e.g., PostId or PostHistoryId) are stable.
+See our MSR mining challenge proposal for queries that only rely on stable IDs.
+The BigQuery versions of the below queries can be found here.
 We start by retrieving all post block versions of this answer using the post id:

 The following figure shows the result of the above query for the two most recent post versions (1):